apollolarragoitia/cse15l-lab-reports/lab-report-1-week-2.md

 OUTPUT
 ![Image](lab-report-1-images/output.png)

 In this command, the first javac and java were executed on the local machine in a terminal open in the directory it was located in.
 These two commands were divided by a semi-colon, `";"`, which allowed for running the multiple commands on the same line.
 The command `scp WhereAmI.java` copys the java file onto the remote server. `ssh cs15lwi22aay@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"` connects to the remote server and then runs javac and java on that remote server.
+Given that an SSH key is present on both the client and server, only a total a of 3 keystrokes are used when executing this command.
+An 'enter' at the start of the command, another 'enter' when running `scp` and a final 'enter' when ssh is used to run the WhereAmI.java on the remote server to confirm that the SSH key password is blank.

 ## References
 1. https://ucsd-cse15l-w22.github.io/week/week1/